mathworks/requirements-advanced-checks-getting-started/README.md

-# Overview and Motivation
+# Managing Requirements and Advanced Model Checks Workflow Example

+## Overview

 *This example uses a fictional scenario based on a typical engineer's experience for the purpose of demonstration.
 Any use of names of actual products or firms is entirely coincidental and unintentional.
 The contents of this example do not constitute a real design.*

 *This example was created using MATLAB® R2022a.*

-*Copyright 2022 The MathWorks, Inc.*

 To get started with the example, open the MATLAB Project file *Managing_Requirements_Advanced_Checks.prj*